gigamaster/ai-chatbot/README.md

 Codemo provides access to additional developer tools through the tools menu:

-1. Click the code icon in the header (where the visibility selector used to be)
+1. Click the code icon in the header
 2. Choose from the available tools:
    - **Live Code Editor**: Opens an interactive coding environment
    - **Codemo Digital Nomad**: Access tools designed for digital nomads